asteroid-lang/asteroid/asteroid/adb/docs/in_action.md

 -->> let y:*p = 11.
 (ADB)[e]
 ```

+Here we see something similar.
+We can see the constraint-only
+pattern, the typematch to integer, but, when we get to the conditional
+part of the pattern, we see a failure.
+With explicit mode, we can see
+exactly *where* in the pattern the failure occurs.

 ## Another example
 Here we have a simple program with one major assert which will help us demonstrate how we can